FISHARMNIC/HAMprimeC2/README.md

     - Fixed segfault with GFX lib

 # What is working so far?
 All of the things below work.
-See examples [here](https://github.com/FISHARMNIC/HAMprimeC2/tree/main/test/working).
+Scroll down for examples or click [here](https://github.com/FISHARMNIC/HAMprimeC2/tree/main/test/working).
 - Variables
 	- Implicit and forced typing
     - Garbage collection